“SUMMER OF lOVE”

 “One martini, are you kidding?”

-“Okay, walk down the hallway past the bathrooms, turn left at the mirrored wall and meet me at the door.
+“Okay, walk down the hallway past the restrooms, turn left at the mirrored wall and meet me at the door.
 I’ll bring the drinks.”

-Samantha decided to focus on her future career.
-She turned her mind to Mr. Rothschild’s art collection.
-It had honestly captivated her, and it was time to focus on her growth and education.
+Samantha committed to the study of Mr. Rothschild’s art collection.
+It was time to focus on her growth and education.
 She took seriously the new challenges he presented her.
 The last thing she needed was another romance right now.
-Chase was a strong lover, but she had to admit she was still in love Nathaniel.
-Her vulnerability annoyed her, so she put it aside.
+Chase was a strong lover, but she had to admit she was still in love with Nathaniel.
+Her vulnerability annoyed her, so she put both men aside.
 She awoke mornings eager to learn.
 She especially anticipated the promise of Martin’s “Good morning.”
 However, she’d recently been stung by a surprising yearning for intimacy toward Martin.
 Was this evidence of a classic teacher/student crush?
 Or was it because she longed for Nathaniel?
 Her lust for Chase?
 The near calamity with Dennis?
 Probably all of the above, but nonetheless disturbing.